CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Authentication-Authorization-and-Accounting/RADIUS-AAA.md

 - The IP address of the RADIUS server to 192.168.0.254 and the port to 42.
 - The secret to `'myradius$key'`.
 - The priority at which Cumulus Linux contacts the RADIUS server to 10.
-- The authentication order to 10 for Radiuso that RADIUS authentication has priority over local.
+- The authentication order to 10 for RADIUS that RADIUS authentication has priority over local.
 - The RADIUS option to `enable`.

 ```